 It should be noted that during a BYE or SOLO run, crossing the centre line does not constitute an infraction.
-However, if this occurs, i.e., if the competitor started out in the left-hand lane and crosses the centre line, the competitor must correct the vehicle and revert back to and complete the run in the left-hand lane.
+However, if this occurs, i.e., if the competitor started out in the left-hand lane and crosses the centre line, the competitor must correct the vehicle and revert back to and complete the run in the left-hand lane before the finish line.
 In qualifying, crossing or touching the centre line, the run becomes null and void.